You've just received a notice from your bank telling you that your business bank account has been frozen.

 The Difference Between a Frozen, Suspended, or Closed Account

 In response to stricter measures set by regulatory authorities to fight illegal financial activities, banks use various methods to manage or control suspicious activities that arise from bank accounts.

-When your bank account is not in normal state, it can be:
+When your bank account is not in a normal state, it can be:

 In this case, the bank account is frozen entirely.
 It usually happens when the holder is suspected of engaging in illegal activities which lead to investigations.